Polycarbohydrate/awesome-tor/README.md

 - [torDDoS](https://github.com/r3nt0n/torDDoS) - TorDDos is a Python tool to automatize DDos attacks to a website from the Tor network.
 - [toriptabkes2](https://github.com/ruped24/toriptables2) - An anonymizer that sets up iptables and Tor to route all traffic through the Tor network.
 - [torps](https://github.com/torps/torps) - The Tor Path Simulator (TorPS) is a tool for efficiently simulating path selection in Tor.
+- [txtorcon](https://txtorcon.readthedocs.io/en/latest/) - An implementation of the control-spec for Tor using the Twisted networking library for Python.
 - [Vanguards](https://github.com/mikeperry-tor/vanguards) - This addon protects against guard discovery and related traffic analysis attacks.
 - [Whonix](https://www.whonix.org/) - OS designed for advanced security and privacy using the desktop wide use of the Tor network.
 - [ZeroNet](https://zeronet.io/) - Free and uncensorable websites, using Bitcoin cryptography and BitTorrent network and Tor support.